 This section describes the basic structure of a standalone application using the API.
-See the source referenced in .NET API Examples, below.
+See the source referenced in Example Programs, on page 35.
 Typically, your application takes the following actions:

 - 1. Create an EDKFactory instance and use GetTextExtractionEngine to construct an ITextExtractionEngine. - 2.
-Use the engine GetSession() method to create an ITextExtractionSession. - Add UTF-8 encoded data to the session, for example by using SetInputStream or AddInputText. - 4.
+Use the engine GetSession() method to create an ITextExtractionSession. - 3.
+Add UTF-8 encoded data to the session, for example by using SetInputStream or AddInputText. - 4.
 Iterate over the session to obtain IExtractionMatch results.